 What the Term Means

 At the highest level, gross rental income is simply the amount you collected in rent and any related funds from your rental properties.
-The is the amount you received before deducting any expenses like insurance, maintenance, taxes, homeowner association fees and advertising costs.
+The gross amount is the amount you received before deducting any expenses like insurance, maintenance, taxes, homeowner association fees and advertising costs.
 If you rent a room in your home, for example, gross rental income is the amount you receive in rent each month.
 If you rent several units, by contrast, gross rental income is the sum of all the rent payments and related income you received.

 Other Income Sources